 In the first phase of the programme, over 200 officials and professionals from Pacific Island countries embarked on asynchronous online learning and explored risk management, tools, knowledge, and technologies related to early warning systems through a series of expert-led webinars and lessons on online learning platform.

 The top performers from the first phase were selected to join the second phase in Japan.
-From the Japan workshop participants, 15 learners will be invited to the third phase, a 3-day workshop in Fiji, where they will polish their individual project plans and develop their presentation skills.

 The programme is part of the UNITAR Shimanami Collective initiative, which comprises a series of training programmes to build resilience against disasters and enhance sea and human security in the Asia-Pacific, with a particular focus on empowering youth and women.
 Financially supported by the Government and the People of Japan, the Shimanami Collective initiative consists of specialized training in three areas: sea and human security, early warning systems, and women’s leadership in disaster risk reduction.